Skip to main content

 Emotion Extinction: The Cognitive-Behavioral Approaches

-Cognitive Behavioral Therapy (CBT) primarily targets the mental aspect of emotional distress.
-The central tenet of CBT is that our thoughts influence our emotions and behaviors.
-Individuals can alter their emotional responses by identifying and challenging negative or distorted thinking patterns.
-For instance, if someone believes they are unworthy, CBT would work to reshape that belief using countervailing evidence to compete with these beliefs and mitigate associated emotional distress.
-Over time, this cognitive mechanism would deploy in conjunction with the belief of being unworthy and reduce the saliency and duration of the belief to the point where it would eventually extinguish as a reaction.
+Cognitive Behavioral Therapy (CBT) primarily focuses on the mental aspects of emotional distress.
+The key principle of CBT is that our thoughts influence our emotions and behaviors.
+Individuals can change their emotional responses by identifying and challenging negative or distorted thinking patterns.
+For example, if someone believes they are unworthy, CBT aims to reshape that belief by presenting counter-evidence that contradicts this notion.
+Over time, this cognitive process works alongside the belief of unworthiness to reduce its intensity and duration, ultimately lessening the strength of that belief and its emotional impact.

 Emotion Expansion: The Critical Memory Integration Approach